-Its power is an ally of choice to its freshness to make your dishes real travel books.
+Its power is a choice ally to its freshness to make your dishes real travel books.

-Pairings in cooking: White and red meat, duck, fish, shellfish, Japanese cuisine, fruity and chocolate desserts
+Pairings : White and red meats, duck, fish, shellfish, Japanese cuisine, fruity and chocolate desserts

-"Sansho pepper is distinguished by its notes of Yuzu and its intensity...
+"Sansho pepper is distinguished by its Yuzu notes and its intensity...
 Great!"

 Warning: Last items in stock!

 Sansho pepper is a rare pepper of Japanese origin.
 It is also known as "lemon pepper" or "mountain pepper".
-It grows on the "clavelier", a tree from the mandarin family (Rutaceae).
+It grows on the clavelier, a tree from the mandarin tree family (Rutaceae).
 This largely explains its aromatic palette based on fresh citrus notes.
-It is also known as "Yuzu pepper", after this small, intensely tasting Japanese lemon.
+It is also known as "Yuzu Pepper", after the name of this small, intensely flavoured Japanese lemon.

-In Japan, the clavelier grows in altitude, between 500 and 2,500 meters.
+In Japan, the clavelier grows in altitude, between 500 and 2,500 metres.
 It is found in the wild.
 In bloom the month of May,

 pepper berries are harvested in June, just before the seeds develop.
 After harvesting, the sansho pepper berries are left to dry.
 It is in the sun that they will split in half.
 This is when the fruit is extracted from the pericarp.

-Did you know that?
-In Sansho pepper, it is the pericarp (the shell of the berry) that is consumed.
+Did you know this?
+In Sansho pepper, it is the pericarp (the envelope of the berry) that is consumed.

 Sansho pepper is therefore native to Japan.
-We find the first traces of it more than 3,000 years ago, during the Jomon era.
-At that time, it was used to preserve meat and fish.
+The first traces of it can be found more than 3,000 years ago, in the Jomon era.
+At the time, it was used to preserve meat and fish.
 The berries were ground and used as a preservative.